Setting Boundaries for Better Health: & Building Healthy Relationships

-Relationships are an Important part of Life.
+Establishing Healthy Relationships is an Important part of Life for your Health and Well-being.
+Setting boundaries for better health and is instrumental with Building Healthy Relationships.
 Whether this be Friendships, Lifelong Partners, Work Colleagues and Acquaintances.

 By doing all of this it will help you to set some Boundaries and Understanding with your Loved ones and other people in Your Life

-Always to Remember that none of us are Perfect and to Aim for Perfection is Disastrous.
-But to aim for Love and Understanding is Essential for a Happy, Healthy Life.
+Always to Remember that no one is Perfect and to Aim for Perfection is Disastrous.
+However, to aim for Love and Understanding is Essential for a Happy, Healthy Life.
+Strong, meaningful relationships are built over a life time of constant change, commitment and patience.

 So What do I mean by Boundaries?